1UCodes/AI4Animation/AI4Animation/SIGGRAPH_2018/ReadMe.md

 ------------
 Any questions, feel free to ask.
 For any issues you might find, please let me know and send me a message to Sebastian.Starke@ed.ac.uk.

+2022 - By Juan Belón
+--- HOWTO Unreal Version :
+- Install 4.27
+- Search for all the .placeholder files and do the mklinks with a windows console as admin
+- Generate project files and compile project - load the .uproject and play